Complete Guide to Calculating & Improving Overall Equipment Effectiveness (OEE)

 Let’s get started with OEE

-Overall equipment effectiveness is a key metric (includes a combination of a few key parameters) for real-time production monitoring and measuring.
-It is always calculated in percentage
+Overall equipment effectiveness is a key KPI (includes a combination of a few key parameters) for real-time production monitoring and measuring.
+It is always calculated in percentage.

 Practical definition to OEE